4ms/metamodule-docs-website/docs/meta-buttons.md

 <div class="grid cards" markdown>
 -  __3. Right-click the button to change Toggle mode__

-      The Min/Max settings controls the two values that the button toggles between.
+      The Min and Max settings control the two values that the button toggles between.

       You can also set an alias name for this mapping